kousalyaa13/kousalyaa13/README.md

 # 👋 Hello, I'm Kousalya!

 Hi, I'm Kousalya Potti.
 I'm studying Information Science at the University of Maryland with a focus on data science, business analytics, and project management.
 I love working on creative and impactful tech projects — from visualizing cybersecurity threats and decoding drone signals to building user-friendly tools with Power Apps and Figma.
-I'm currently diving deeper into systems and algorithms through CodePath’s Technical Bootcamp.
+I'm currently diving deeper into data structures and algorithms through CodePath’s Technical Bootcamp.
 I'm driven by the goal of making a big impact through my work and always looking to grow, learn, and collaborate on projects that matter.

 ---